-1. The photocopies of identity documents shall invariably be attested by Gazetted officer/ Nazim/Administrator or an officer of bank/DFI after original seen.

-- 2. In case of a salaried person, in addition to CNIC, an attested copy of his service card, or any other acceptable evidence of service, including, but not limited to a certificate from the employer will be obtained. - 3.
+- 1. The photocopies of identity documents shall invariably be attested by Gazetted officer/Nazim/Administrator or an officer of bank/DFI after original seen. - 2.
+In case of a salaried person, in addition to CNIC, an attested copy of his service card, or any other acceptable evidence of service, including, but not limited to a certificate from the employer will be obtained. - 3.
 In case of an individual with shaky/immature signatures, in addition to CNIC, a passport size photograph of the new account holder besides taking his right and left thumb impression on the specimen signature card will be obtained. - 4.
 In case of expired CNIC, account may be opened on the basis of attested copies of NADRA receipt/token and expired CNIC subject to condition that Bank/DFI shall obtain copy of renewed CNIC of such customer within 03 months of the opening of account.
-For CNICs which expire during the course of the customer's banking relationship, Banks/DFIs shall design/ update their systems which can generate alerts about the expiry of CNICs at least 01 month before actual date of expiry and shall continue to take reasonable measures to immediately obtain copies of renewed CNICs, whenever expired. - 5.
+For CNICs which expire during the course of the customer's banking relationship, Banks/DFIs shall design/ update their systems which can generate alerts about the expiry of CNICs at least 01 month before actual date of expiry and shall continue to take reasonable measures to immediately obtain copies of renewed CNICs, whenever expired.
+In this regard, banks/DFIs are also permitted to utilize NADRA Verisys reports of renewed CNICs and retain copies in lieu of valid copy of CNICs.
+However, obtaining copy of renewed CNIC as per existing instructions will continue to be permissible. - 5.
 In case the CNIC does not contain a photograph, bank/DFI shall obtain following: - (i) A duly attested copy of either driving license, service card, Nikkah Nama, birth certificate, Educational degree/certificate, pension book, insurance certificate. - (ii) A photograph duly attested by gazetted officer/Nazim/Administrator/bank officer. - (iii) A copy of CNIC without photograph duly attested by the same person who attested the photograph. - 6.
 Banks/DFIs shall obtain copies of CNICs of all the members of Governing and Executive Bodies of DHA or ask for delegation of power to Administrator under section (7) & (8) of the Pakistan Defence Housing Authority Order, 1980 and accept copy of CNIC of Administrator as well as authorized signatories for the purpose of opening accounts of DHA or similar other authorities subject to compliance of other requirements. - 7.
 The condition of obtaining Board Resolution is not necessary for foreign companies/entities belonging to countries where said requirements are not enforced under their laws/regulations.
 However, such foreign companies will have to furnish Power of Attorney from the competent authority for opening bank accounts to the satisfaction of their banks.